History of Monroe Harding

 Monroe Harding was founded as a Presbyterian Orphanage in 1893 by Mrs. Fannie Harding, in memory of her husband, Dr. James Monroe Harding.
 The gift consisted of their home and five acres of land located on 18th Avenue North in Nashville.

 The purpose of Monroe Harding was to provide a home for children who did not have parents— or whose parents were unable to provide for them.
-Since our founding, Monroe Harding has helped almost 15,000 children.
+Since our founding, Monroe Harding has helped over 16,000 children.

 Throughout the forties, fifties, and sixties, boys and girls called Monroe Harding “Home”.

-Today, the youth who are recipients of Fannie Harding’s legacy either are, or have been in state’s custody.
-Just as in Fannie Harding’s day, Monroe Harding still strives to give every child the chance for a better life.
+Today, just as in Fannie Harding’s day, Monroe Harding strives to give every child and young adult the chance for a better life.